310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 Thank you for understanding how I feel, and for wanting to come along with me.

-… I messaged the other Ryuseitai members just now.
+…I messaged the other Ryuseitai members just now.

 I told them I’m going to participate in the live show as Ryuseitai, and that they can help out if they’d like.